Is your toddler or preschooler scared of the water? This tip for your own pool will help your little one feel more safe in the water.

 Immediately I knew… even though he’s tall enough to reach in the shallow end, the whole pool seemed deep and scary to him because he had no idea what area of the pool was safe and what area wasn’t.

 Although he knew that one part wasn’t all that deep, he was not confident that he could stay there.
 He was worried he’d end up in the deep end accidentally.
-So in that moment, an easy fix occurred to me.
+So in that moment, I thought of an easy fix.

 The rope creates a clear division between the shallow end and deep end.
 Children who want to swim in the shallow can do so without worry they’ll “slide into the deep end.”